Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 4. Restorative Justice: The respondent may waive their right to a Case Resolution Meeting and choose to have a restorative Justice meeting.
 Such waivers must be in writing, signed by the respondent, and witnessed by the Case Resolution Officer.

 Resolution in the Absence of the Respondent: If the Respondent fails to schedule or attend their case resolution meeting the case may be resolved in their absence.
 If the case is resolved in absentia, the Respondent shall have waived their right to a hearing and a written resolution will be emailed to the Respondent.
-The Associate Director of Student Conduct may place a hold on the Respondent’s account until such time as they confirm receipt of the written decision.
+The Director of Student Conduct may place a hold on the Respondent’s account until such time as they confirm receipt of the written decision.

 Case Resolution Meeting Outcome: